Pablo F. Gómez

 Office:Room 1440, Medical Sciences Center

 Pablo Gómez is an Assistant Professor in the Department of Medical History and the Department of the History of Science at the University of Wisconsin, Madison.
 His work examines the history of medicine and corporeality in the early modern African and Iberian Atlantic worlds.
 Dr. Gómez’s book, The Experiential Caribbean: Creating Knowledge and Healing in the Early Modern Atlantic (Chapel Hill: University of North Carolina Press, 2017), explores belief making and the creation of evidence around the human body and the natural world in the early modern Caribbean.
 He is currently working on a history of the quantifiable body in the early modern world.
 Dr. Gómez holds an MA and PhD in History from Vanderbilt University.
 Before becoming an historian, Dr. Gómez earned his MD at the Universidad CES and did his residency in Orthopaedic Surgery at the Pontificia Universidad Javeriana.
-Pablo has been the recipient, among others, of a Davis Center fellowship at Princeton University, an IRH fellowship, an ACLS-Early Career Fellowship, spent at Brown University, an ACLS-Mellon Dissertation Completion Fellowship, three Major Project Grants from the British Library, a John Carter Brown Library Paul W. McQuillen Fellowship, and an Elizabeth Crahan and K. Garth Huston Fellow from the Huntington Library.
+Pablo has been the recipient, among others, of a Davis Center fellowship at Princeton University, an IRH fellowship, an ACLS-Early Career Fellowship, an ACLS-Mellon Dissertation Completion Fellowship, three Major Project Grants from the British Library, a John Carter Brown Library Paul W. McQuillen Fellowship, and an Elizabeth Crahan and K. Garth Huston Fellow from the Huntington Library.
 He has published several articles and book chapters in multiple languages.
-One of his articles, “The Circulation of Bodily Knowledge in the Seventeenth-century Black Spanish Caribbean,” was published in the August 2013 issue of the Social History of Medicine, was the recipient of the 2014 Andres Ramos Mattei-Neville Hall Biannual Best Article Prize by the Association of Caribbean Historians.
+One of his articles, “The Circulation of Bodily Knowledge in the Seventeenth-century Black Spanish Caribbean,” published in the August 2013 issue of the Social History of Medicine, was the recipient of the 2014 Andres Ramos Mattei-Neville Hall Biannual Best Article Prize by the Association of Caribbean Historians.
 He is also actively involved in projects of digital archival preservation in Colombia, Cuba and Brazil.

 Ph.D., Vanderbilt University, History of Medicine, Latin American History, 2010